Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/integration-portal.md

 template: guide-first.html
 ---

+We're thrilled to introduce you to the Amplitude Integration Portal, your gateway to enhancing collaboration and integration possibilities with Amplitude.
+As a valued partner, this portal opens up a world of opportunities to expand data connections for Amplitude customers while simplifying the integration process.

-The Integration Portal enables partners and the Amplitude team to scale the number of data connections available to Amplitude customers.
-Use the Amplitude Integration Portal to self-service most aspects of integrating your product with Amplitude.
-With the Integration Portal, partners and developers gain access to a range of tools and resources that simplify and accelerate the integration process.
-These tools typically include comprehensive documentation, SDKs, code samples, and best practices, which guide developers through the necessary steps for integration.
+With the Integration Portal, partners gain access to a range of tools and resources that simplify and accelerate the integration process.
+These tools typically include comprehensive documentation, code samples, and best practices, which guide developers through the necessary steps for integration.

 ## Getting started

-Amplitude aims to make it easy for partners to self-define and add all the contextual information for your own integration tile in the Amplitude app.
+Amplitude aims to make it easy for partners like yourself to self-define and add all the contextual information for their own integration tile in the Amplitude app.
 Using the Integration Portal, you can:

 - Add a brief overview of your integration.
 - Add a display name for your integration tile in Amplitude.